21 December 2008

 An Interview With Muhammed

 Jan Peter Balkenende, the Prime Minister of the Netherlands, has released a statement condemning a short film titled An Interview With Muhammed.
-In the film (directed by Ehsan Jami), an actor wearing a Mohammed mask gives his views on contemporary Islam.
+In the film (directed by Ehsan Jami, who screened it at a press conference in the Dutch parliament on 9th December), an actor wearing a Mohammed mask gives his views on contemporary Islam.
 Balkenende announced: "The Dutch government... regrets the fact that Mr Jami's film deeply offends the feelings of many Muslims".

 The good news: today will be the final day of the People's Alliance for Democracy's occupation of Government House.
 The bad news: the protesters will go directly from Government House to join the PAD's blockades of Suvarnabhumi and Don Mueang airports.
 Both airports have been declared emergency zones.

-Meanwhile, with Suvarnabhumi closed for a whole week due to the demonstrators, there has still been no serious attempt to remove the PAD.
-The Prime Minister is in hiding, the police are refusing to dispurse the PAD, and army chief Anupong Paochinda has called on the Prime Minister to resign.
-Anupong surely deserves dismissal for insubordination, though sacking him would surely provoke other army generals to launch another coup.
+Meanwhile, with Suvarnabhumi closed for a whole week due to the demonstrators, there has still been no serious attempt by the police to remove the PAD.
+The Prime Minister is in hiding, and army chief Anupong Paochinda has called on him to resign (in an interview with Channel 3 on 16th October).
+Under normal circumstances, Anupong would surely be dismissed for insubordination, though sacking him could provoke another coup.

-In what it called a "final war", the PAD occupied Government House for three months, completely unopposed by the police.
-At the start of the occupation, one of the PAD's core leaders, Sondhi Limthongkul, gave an interview to the Bangkok Post newspaper in which he irresponsibly goaded the army to launch a coup ("soldiers today are cowards") and self-righteously positioned himself as the protector of the monarchy ("If we don't do it, the monarchy might collapse").
+In what it called a ‘final war’, the PAD occupied Government House for three months, completely unopposed by the police.
+On 26th August, one of the PAD’s core leaders, Sondhi Limthongkul, gave an interview to the Bangkok Post newspaper in which he dared the army to launch a coup (“soldiers today are cowards”) and positioned himself as the protector of the monarchy (“If we don’t do it, the monarchy might collapse”).

-Despite its name, the PAD's policies are absolutely undemocratic.
-Sondhi has called for a "new politics" which would result in only 30% of MPs being elected, with the other 70% being appointed by the royalist/military elite.
+Despite its name, the PAD’s policies are undemocratic.
+Sondhi has called for a ‘new politics’ that would result in only 30% of MPs being elected, with the other 70% being appointed.